Specialist Leaders in Education

 In my current role as Assistant Headteacher at The Whitstable School, I lead the Humanities faculty and have a range of other whole school responsibilities from Educational Visits Coordinator to overseeing staff absence and cover.

 I have a track record of success in improving and sustaining GCSE outcomes.
 Upon my appointment in 2017, Geography results at The Whitstable School increased by 18% by the end of the academic year and is now in line with the national average.
-This was sustained in 2019.
+This was sustained in 2019 and 2020 outcomes.
 This stems from strategic planning, embedding a focused vision and leading teams with clear direction, transparent monitoring, and accountability.
-For the last two years I have led Geography Network meetings within the Swale Academies Trust that brings together 8 Geography subject leaders across Kent and East Sussex to improve pedagogical approaches, curriculum designs, and pupil outcomes.
+For the last two years I have led Geography Network meetings within the Swale Academies Trust.
+This network brings together 8 Geography subject leaders across Kent and East Sussex to improve pedagogical approaches, curriculum designs, and pupil outcomes.
 As part of my SLE role, I currently work closely with three schools within the Trust, this involves coaching new subject leaders, reflecting and reviewing curriculum plans and coaching teachers to improve teaching, learning and outcomes.
 In addition to this, I have also worked as an AQA examiner for the past four years.

-In my capacity as a Professional Mentor, I have three years' experience in mentoring and coaching staff new to the profession.
-This involved a close partnership with Canterbury Christ Church University.
+In my capacity as a Professional Mentor, I have four years' experience in mentoring and coaching staff new to the profession, working in close partnership with Canterbury Christ Church University.
 In this role, I led a range of CPD, not only to trainee teachers but to a wider range of staff too.
 In 2018-19, I led a team of 9 Curriculum Mentors and 7 School Direct trainee teachers, who all achieved a Grade 1 at final assessment through a bespoke teacher training programme.

-Lastly, I am passionate about working with others to improve the quality of teaching and learning.
+Lastly, I am passionate about working with colleagues to improve the quality of teaching and learning.
 I like to ensure that best practice is shared and that teachers have the tools to deliver engaging lessons that prepares pupils for successful outcomes and the wider world.
 For me, the key to being an effective SLE is being respectful, the ability to communicate clearly at all levels, knowing when to coach or mentor and being committed to the moral purpose of education.

 Celine Spreadborough – Science and Teaching & Learning

-After starting my career in research as a biochemist, I decided to train as a Science teacher in 2006.
-Since then I have taught Science in selective and non-selective schools in Kent.
+After starting my career in research as a biochemist, I decided to train as a science teacher in 2006.
+Since then, I have taught science in selective and non-selective schools in Kent.
 Conscious that people are stronger together I became an Advanced Skills Teacher early on in my teaching career to have the opportunity to support and work with colleagues in other primary and secondary schools.
-The focus was on teaching and learning development as well as raising attainment in Science.
-Recognised as an outstanding teacher in the various schools I have worked at, I became an Assistant Headteacher in charge of teaching and learning, and since April 2016 I am an Assistant Headteacher in charge of Science at the North School.
+The focus was on teaching & learning development as well as raising attainment in science.
+Recognised as an outstanding teacher in the various schools I have worked at, I became an assistant headteacher in charge of teaching & learning and since April 2016 I am an assistant headteacher in charge of science at the North School.
 Here I have built a cohesive and effective team of practitioners who are keen to progress into middle leadership.
-Science results have significantly improved within a short period of time and they follow national progress expectations.
-The sustainability and transferability of improvements have been recognised by both the Ofsted inspection team and the Swale Academies Trust, hence why I now provide strategic and operational advice and leadership to the Deputy Headteacher who leads the Trust Science Network meetings.
+Science results have significantly improved within a short period of time, and they follow national progress expectations.
+The sustainability and transferability of improvements have been recognised by both Ofsted inspection team and the Swale Academies Trust, hence why I now provide strategic and operational advice and leadership to the Deputy Headteacher who leads the Trust Science Network meetings.

-Passionate about Science and trained as a coach, I have delivered many CPD sessions around Science subject knowledge (I have secured a long-term training alliance with the Institute of Physics) and Science teaching, Kagan collaborative teaching methods (also presented at the Swalefest in 2018), middle leadership training and various teaching and learning developments.
-I have a keen interest in current educational research and I have reflected on and applied a lot of the work produced by Simon Sinek, Adam Boxer, and Tom Sherrington.
+Passionate about science and trained as a coach, I have delivered many CPD sessions around science subject knowledge (I have secured a long-term training alliance with the Institute of Physics) and science teaching, Kagan collaborative teaching methods (also presented at the Swalefest in 2018), middle leadership training and various teaching & learning developments.
+I have a keen interest in current educational research and I have reflected on and applied a lot of the work produced by Simon Sinek, Adam Boxer and Tom Sherrington.